-Any defined benefit plan, money purchase plan, or target benefit plan can elect to issue a lump-sum payment instead of a QPSA without the prior consent of either the participant or the surviving spouse in cases where the one-time distribution totals $5,000 or less.
+Any defined benefit plan, money purchase plan or target benefit plan can elect to issue a lump-sum payment instead of a QPSA without the prior consent of either the participant or the surviving spouse in cases where the one-time distribution totals $5,000 or less.

 Qualifying for the Benefit

-In order for a surviving spouse to receive a QPSA, the participant must have been fully vested in the retirement plan.
-The death benefit is intended to replace retirement income.
+In order for a surviving spouse to receive a QPSA, the participant must have been fully vested in the retirement plan as the death benefit is intended to replace retirement income.

 The surviving spouse and the participant must have been legally married at the participant’s time of death in order for the surviving spouse to receive a QPSA.
 A plan can provide that a couple must be married for at least one year in order for the surviving spouse to be eligible for benefits.

 ERISA mandates two forms of benefit distribution from qualified defined benefit plans.
 For married couples, the default is for the participant to receive retirement benefits in the form of a qualified joint and survivor annuity with the qualified pre-retirement survivor annuity as a death benefit.
-For unmarried participants the default form is a single life annuity.
+For unmarried participants, the default form is a single life annuity.

 Unmarried participants are deemed to have waived the QPSA requirements.
-Importantly, if an unmarried participant later marries, then that waiver is deemed null and void.
+Importantly, if an unmarried participant later marries, that waiver is deemed null and void.